fng97/adventus/NOTES.md

 ## Optimisations to try

 - store payload on the stack and if too big require handler to work in chunks
+- disable all frame checks and measure difference

 ### Write to socket stream in chunks to use less memory?